CanonicalLtd/maas-docs/en/installconfig-add-nodes.md

 ## KVM guest nodes

 KVM-backed nodes are common and so a little extra guidance is provided here.
-The following actions are performed on the rack controller.
+The following actions are performed on all rack controllers.

 Begin by ensuring the `virsh` binary is available to the rack controller by installing the `libvirt-bin` package: